You have worked hard, and now you present your result to your audience.

 But that’s still quite abstract.
 What does ‘deterioration’ mean – crumbling houses, or crime and violence?
 And what exactly happens to you when you are ‘displaced’?
-The definition doesn’t tell you.

-We all live in Dollar Street
+We all live on Dollar Street

 Global wealth inequalities are often expressed in big numbers.
 You have probably read somewhere that forty-two million people, or 0.9 percent of the world population, possess more than 1 million dollars.
 Or that the top 26 richest people have the same net worth as the poorest half of the world’s population, which is about 3.8 billion people.